VenueBoostTech/omnistack-bookmaster/docs/omnistack-gateway/bookmaster-integration/README.md

 3. **Verify Connection**
    - Check that the client has both IDs:
      - omniGatewayId: '67957d78172a3de27fd14a9a'
-     - trackmaster_external_id: '234'
+     - trackMasterId: '234'

 ## Integration Points

 1. **Client Synchronization**

-   - Bookmaster clients are linked to Trackmaster via `trackmaster_external_id`
+   - Bookmaster clients are linked to Trackmaster via `trackMasterId`
    - When creating new clients, ensure both systems are updated

 2. **Data Flow**